How to hide document codes in PDFs using Affinity Publisher/Designer

 Once you’ve added your document code to one of those fields, save your file.
 When you export the PDF, that information will be saved as metadata in the PDF.

-More on how to access that metadata and search for the document code later.
+We’ll go over how to access that metadata and search for the document code later.

 How to include document codes using Affinity Designer